kgain21/voicepeak-mcp/README.en.md

 Clear all dictionary entries.

 ### dictionary_add_common
-Add 100+ common programming terms to the dictionary.
+Add common technical and programming terms to the dictionary in bulk.

 ## Supported Platforms